ionic-team/ionic-site/_posts/2014-12-17-ionic-one-year-review.markdown

 In addition, there are several books being written about Ionic right now from major tech publishers.
 One that we can talk about now is [Ionic in Action](http://www.manning.com/wilken/) from Manning Publications.
 The book is [on sale](http://myemail.constantcontact.com/Dec-17--Apache-Cordova-in-Action.html?soid=1101335703814&aid=2sPCIgmMgxs) today, along with Raymond's wonderful [Cordova in Action](http://www.manning.com/camden/).

-Finally, [Steve Michelotti](https://twitter.com/smichelotti) created a wonderful [Pluralsight Course](http://www.pluralsight.com/courses/description/building-mobile-apps-ionic-framework-angularjs) on Ionic with over 3 hours of video content.
+Finally, [Steve Michelotti](https://twitter.com/smichelotti) created a wonderful [Pluralsight Course](http://www.pluralsight.com/courses/description/building-mobile-apps-ionic-framework-angularjs) on Ionic, with over three hours of video content.
 It's very popular course on the site and a great resource for learning more about Ionic!

 Thanks to everyone who has written about Ionic; please get in touch if you'd like to help create more content to post on the Ionic blog!